University of Phoenix: Rankings

-UoPX was ranked 386th out of 391 schools in the 2021 Washington Monthly list of national universities.
-The university is ranked #331-440 in the 2022 edition of the U.S. News & World Report National Universities.
+UoPX was ranked 360th out of 438 schools in the 2024 Washington Monthly list of national universities.
+The university is unranked in the 2025 edition of the U.S. News & World Report "National Universities".

 Ownership and leadership

-UoPX is a wholly-owned subsidiary of Apollo Global Management.
+UoPX is a subsidiary of Phoenix Education Partners, which has received backing from Apollo Global Management and Vistria Group.
 The president is Chris Lynne and the chief academic officer is John Woods.
+Lynne previously worked at Arthur Andersen, Education Management Corporation, Northcentral University, and HotChalk.
+Woods has a PhD in higher education administration from Bowling Green State University.